2017 1

 2016 La Petite Marquise – fresh and juicy, aromatic blackcurrant/raspberry fruit, well-balanced, velvety texture, fine fruity finish.
 89p.

-2016 Clos de Marquis – big wine yet elegant, cherry and blueberry compote, sappy with fine acidity, which links perfectly all elements in this wine together, focused perfectly, ripe fruit and tannin.
+2016 Clos de Marquis – big wine yet elegant, cherry and blueberry compote, sappy with fine acidity, which links all elements in this wine together, focused perfectly, ripe fruit and tannin.
 93p.

 2014 La Chapelle de Potensac – pleasant and round wine with lovely tasty fruit.
 85p.